eclipsesource/tabris-js-docs/docs/2.0/api/NavigationView.md

 Type: *[Color](../types.md#color)*

 The color used for action texts.
-Only applied on Android.
+Only applied on Android and Windows.
 IOS uses the `actionColor` to colorize the action text.

-### animated
+### bottomToolbarHeight

-Type: *boolean*, default: `true`
+Type: *number*

-Controls whether page transitions are animated.
+The height of the bottom toolbar.
+Is 0 if not visible or unsupported by the platform.

 ### drawerActionVisible

 Type: *boolean*

 Whether to display the so-called "Burger menu" to open the drawer.

+### pageAnimation

+Type: *string*, supported values: `default`, `none`, default: `default`

+Controls what animation to use when animating a page transition.

 ### titleTextColor